ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 Functional Programming is worth striving for, and that's the good news.
 You don't have to flip a switch and go functional.
 You can apply bits and peaces as you learn them.
 I have been slowly building up my functional play book over the past 3 years.
 As a result every refactor becomes

 __Why should I care about immutability?__ Transistors cannot get any smaller.
-Clock rates plateaued 12 years ago.
+Clock rates plateaued in 2004.
 Multi-core is currently the preferred strategy for improving speed.
 If your code is not thread-safe it cannot be distributed in parallel across multiple cores.
 Shared mutable state is not thread-safe.
 See [Robert Martin's talk](https://www.youtube.com/watch?v=7Zlp9rKHGD4) on this topic.
 Just note: an "assignment statement" is totally benign a "reassignment statement" is problematic.

-When you reassign (mutate) a variable you have introduced state.
-If you have a bug you need to figure out the sequence of events that lead to the failure.
+When you reassign (mutate) a variable you are introducing state change.
+To reproduce a complex bug you often need the sequence of computations that lead to the failure.
 When you mutate variables you are throwing away that sequence.

-__How do avoid state?__ Any time you need to represent a state change you pass the previous value to a function that returns a new value.
+__How do avoid state?__ Any time you need to model a state change you pass the previous value to a function that returns a new value.

 Imagine a banking application.
 If you create an account object that holds a balance variable and mutates it every time you deposit or withdraw money you have no way generating a monthly bank statement listing all of your activity without implementing that functionality.
 If you return a new account object with an updated balance you will accumulate a history of the exact sequence that lead up to the current balance.
 That can be pretty useful ...